irsooti/simon-baron-cohen-scraper/README.md

 ## How to use the JSON?

 Images are placed in `images` folder.
-Each id in the json corresponds to a jpg images:
+Each id in the json corresponds to a jpg image:

 ```
 /images/<uuid>.jpg